tonis2/map-animation-task/README.md

 # map-animation-task

-SVG map animation for a company that seeked to implement this map on their website and it had to be as compact as possible from size.
+SVG map animation with information popups for a company that seeked to implement this on their website.
+The application had to be as compact as possible from size.